billray0259/scripts/README.md

+Clone this repository to your home directory

+add the OPENAI_API_KEY.txt file to the root of the repository with your OpenAI API key

 Add this to your .bashrc or .zshrc:
 `export PATH="$PATH:$HOME/scripts/commands"`

 `chmod +x` the scripts you want to use or `chmod +x commands` if you want to use them all